fbef0102/L4D1_2-Plugins/l4d2_item_hint/readme.md

     * Infected players can also mark targets
         * Pressing Shift
         * Infected marker priority: Survivor > Item or Weapon > Spot marker
-    * Marks are only visible to teammates of the same team
+    * Marks, glow, sprite model, hins and Notifications are only visible to teammates of the same team
 </details>

 * <details><summary>Important</summary>